ABOUT THE AUTHOR.

 It’s considered an honorific, and used in the same manner as “Jr.” or “PhD”: there’s a single space before it.
 You don’t need to write it in the middle of a sentence, only when listing my name by itself.
 The exclamation point is not pronounced — though many have tried, often with hilarious results.

-I live in Los Angeles with my wife Nikki and some kid we had, and I love kittens.
+I live in Seattle with my wife Nikki and some kid we had, and I love kittens.

 In addition to making these comics, I work full-time as a product designer.

 For store inquiries, please write to store at wondermark dot com.
-We had a phone number for the store but that proved to be a bad idea.
+We used to have a phone number for the store, but that proved to be a bad idea.

 For professional inquiries, such as appearances, speaking engagements, publishing, or press inquiries, please write to business at wondermark dot com.